jst-build/jst/doc/concepts/target-cache.md

 ```

 It should be noted that the `git` tree identifier alone already
 specifies the content of the full tree.
-However, `just` needs access to
+However, `jst` needs access to
 some repository containing the tree in order to know what the tree looks
 like.